microsoft/satellite-imagery-labeling-tool/docs/Project-builder.md

 6. Click **Next** to continue to **Step 4: Define classes**, where you define the class information that you want the users to assign to the features they draw.
 ### Step 4: Define classes
+This step is particularly important for configuring a project for labeling.
+See examples throughout this section on how to configure a project for **building segmentation and damage assessment labeling**.
 1. Under **Primary class display name**, type the name that you want to display for your primary class information.

 2. Under **Primary class property name**, type the property name that captures the primary class information in the labeling tool.